lvzon/nikonscan-nef-to-pnm/README.md

 for i in *.nef ; do nikonscan-nef2pnm "$i" | convert - "${i%nef}png" ; done
 ```

-To compile this program, you will need a C-compiler such as GCC.
+To (re)compile this program, you will need a C-compiler such as GCC.
 To install GCC in Debian or Ubuntu Linux, run: `sudo apt install build-essential`
 In order to install GCC on Mac, first install [Homebrew](https://brew.sh) and then type: `brew install gcc`
 For Windows, you'll need to install [MinGW](https://sourceforge.net/projects/mingw/).